halilozel1903/YemekTarifleriApp/README.md

-# Yemek Tarifleri App
+# Recipes App

 ![Screenshot](yemek.jpg)

-## Projenin Amacı

-Yemek Tarifleri Swift-4 ile geliştirilmiş bir iOS uygulamasıdır.
-Amaç kullanıcıya iOS uygulamalarda sıklıkla kullanılan Table View yapısının kullanımını göstermektir.
-Table View ile ilgili birçok metodu öğrenip sizlerde kendi projelerinizde bu yapıları kullanmanızı hedefliyorum.

-## Projenin İçeriği
-Swift-4 ile geliştirilen bir iOS projedir.
-TableView, Navigation gibi bileşenlerin kullanımlarını öğreneceksiniz. <br>

-## Projenin Ekran Görüntüleri
+## The goal of the project

+Recipes is an iOS application developed with Swift-4.
+The aim is to provide the user with the frequently used iOS applications.
+It is to demonstrate the use of the Table View structure.
+You can learn many methods about Table View and use it in your own projects.
+I aim to use these structures.

+## Content of the Project
+It is an iOS project developed with Swift-4.
+You will learn how to use components such as TableView, Navigation. <br>

+## Screenshots of the Project

-### Table View'da bulunan liste elemanları
+### List elements found in Table View

 <img src="img1.png" width="200" />

-### Listedeki elemanların içerikleri
+### Contents of the elements in the list

 <img src="img2.png" width="200" /> <img src="img3.png" width="200" /> <img src="img4.png" width="200" />

 <img src="img4.png" width="200" />  <img src="img5.png" width="200" /> <img src="img6.png" width="200" />